-Each half of a chromosome.
+Each half of the chromosome.

 The two copies of each autosome organisms receive from their parents.

-Photomicrograph of the chromosomes in a normal dividing cell found in a human.
+Photomicrograph of the chromosomes in a dividing cell found in a normal human.

 Cells having two sets of chromosomes.